Fairfield Park Precinct

-Fairfield Park Precinct, or Fairfield Park, is an urban park situated in the western suburbs of Sydney, New South Wales, Australia.
+Fairfield Park Precinct, also called Fairfield Park and Fairfield Parklands and Leisure Centre, is an urban park situated in the western suburbs of Sydney, New South Wales, Australia.
 Situated to the south of Fairfield CBD, the park contains an open grassland, bushland, picnic spots, playgrounds, indoor and outdoor sport facilities, and recreational areas within the vicinity of native plants, such as eucalyptus trees.

 Facilities

 The park contains several recreation and sporting attractions such as Fairfield Bowling Club, tennis courts, a 7,500 square metre obstacle course with 3 metre high tree top walk, and a recently constructed nature playground, Fairfield Adventure Park, a large playground for older children and teens, which was opened in April 2015.
 Costing $1.4 million, the playground features an 11 metre high climbing net, a sky bridge and three-slide combination, one of the tallest of its type in the country, and a 33 metre long double flying fox.

 The park also features Fairfield Youth and Community Centre, a large hall which opened in October 2015, that contains basketball courts, trampolines, a rock climbing wall, program rooms and extra parking spaces.
 Adjacent is the Fairfield Leisure Centre, an aquatic centre, which has two swimming pools (indoor and outdoor), a mini-water park, a squash court and a gym.